 4. Gold composition as a provenancing tool in archaeological studies https://www.nms.ac.uk/collections-research/our-research/featured-projects/prehistoric-gold/network-members/<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://environment.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>

 - PhD, University of Leeds, Hydrometallurgy

 - C. Eng

 - SEG (Fellow)

-I manage and deliver two first year modules, one of which provide introductions to the background science which underpins subsequent modules and the other comprises an introduction to economic geology.
-The theme of economic geology is continued in my two final year options and in one of the taught MSc programs which deal with ore deposit models and the exploration process.
-Field work is a major component of this teaching and I have developed two field programs which are unique to Leeds.
-Student employability is a major theme within these teaching strands, and draws together ongoing experiences from research collaborations with industry and the activities of the SEG Chapter (for whcih I am the academic advisor).
+I manage and deliver a core second year module introducing broad concepts in resource geology.
+I also manage and deliver the final year Ore Deposuits module, and contribute to the Structural Geology taught MSc.
+Field work is an important component of this teaching and I have developed two field experiences which are unique to Leeds.
+Student employability is a major theme within these teaching strands, and draws together ongoing experiences from research collaborations with industry and the activities of the SEG Chapter (for which I am the academic advisor).

 Research groups and institutes

 - Ores and Mineralization